Easy Curry Beef Recipe (HK Style 咖喱牛腩)

-Add a couple of tbsp of vegetable oil to the clay pot along with the diced onion, shallot, garlic, and ginger.
+- Add a couple of tbsp of vegetable oil to your pot (preferably clay pot or dutch oven) along with the diced onion, shallot, garlic, and ginger.
 Stir over medium heat for about 5 minutes or until the aromatics are soft and translucent.
-This is not a spicy, invasive type of curry recipe so I am not adding any hot chilies.
-Of course, you can if you want.
-HK is a very interesting place.
-You can find all kinds of cuisines from all over the world that are adapted to the local taste then exist as a unique cultural culinary combination.

-Peel the potatoes and cut them into chunks.
-Add it to the clay pot and let it cook for another 30 minutes.
+- Peel the potatoes and cut into chunks.
+Add to the claypot and cook for another 30 minutes.
 You can also use carrot, or daikon radish instead.